The anus is an opening in the lower part of the digestive tract. It’s separated from the rectum (where stool is held) by the internal anal sphincter.

 Perianal HS is an inflammatory skin disorder that affects hair and sweat glands in the anus.

-In one study published in the journal Clinics in Colon and Rectal Surgery, 93 percent of the people who had it were male, with African-American men being at higher risk.
+In one study published in the journal Clinics in Colon and Rectal Surgery, of the people who had it were male, with African-American men being at higher risk.

 Perianal HS appears as painful nodules just under the skin.
 They:

 - produce scarring

 - are associated with inflammatory diseases, like Crohn’s disease, which causes inflammation of the digestive tract